Coping with Bereavement

 •Crying is a natural way to grieve and is a normal process for everyone.

-•Showing emotions is not weak.
-It is a sensible response to your feelings.
+•Showing emotions is not weakness but a healthy response to your feelings.

 •Eating regularly is important, as is sleep.